 Not Paying Attention To Current Events

-This is something my buddy Todd Sepulveda talks a lot about – ignoring the news and events because it’s too stressful or boring or whatever.
+This is something my buddy Todd Sepulveda talks a lot about – ignoring the news and events because it’s too stressful or tedious or whatever.

 We can’t dodge a crisis if we don’t see it coming.
 It’s very easy to miss important issues today, with the alternative electronic distractions available.

-When we find we’re spending most of our time listening to Audible, podcasts, and music apps like Pandora or iTunes, it’s easy to miss out on the latest news and current events.
+When we spend most of our time listening to Audible, podcasts, and music apps like Pandora or iTunes, it’s easy to miss out on the latest news and current events.

 I bet this is a pretty common prepper mistake since so many of us are addicted to podcasts and audiobooks.